1. General information

 Sustainable Finance and Taxonomy: Criteria defining environmentally sustainable activities- based on the recommendations of the Technical Expert Group on Sustainable Finance (TEG):

-ESMA TRENDS RISKS & VULNERABILITIES REPORT (special section on sustainable finance)
+ESMA TRENDS RISKS & VULNERABILITIES REPORT (special section on sustainable finance) (Please also consult all related ESMA's reports, which are published twice per year).

 4. Useful links